dfsxzj/homepage/_pages/about.md

   enabled: false
 ---

-I am `Jun Zhu`, a PhD student in Statistics at `Renmin University of China`.
+I am `Jun Zhu`, a PhD student in Statistics at `Renmin University of China`, advised by [Dr. Cheng Meng](https://cheng-bdal.github.io/).
 My research broadly focuses on `statistical machine learning`, with current interests in `optimal transport`, `sufficient dimension reduction` and `data-driven decision-making`.

 My recent work explores topics such as: